azuregomez/SecureApp/README.md

 ### Azure Resources deployed:
 * Hub and Spoke VNets with VNet peering.
 * App Gateway with WAF and Azure Firewall in the Hub VNet.
-* Azure Key Vault with SQL CnString as Secret.
+* Azure Key Vault with Private Endpoint and SQL CnString as Secret.
-* Premium App Service Plan with Regional VNet Integration.
+* Premium App Service Plan with Regional VNet Integration and Private IP for outbound traffic.
-* App Service with Manage Identity and Private Link.
+* App Service with Manage Identity and Private Endpoint.
-* SQL Database with Private Link.
+* SQL Database with Private Endpoint.
-* Private DNS Zones for Private Endpoints.
+* Private DNS Zones for all Private Endpoints.
 * Optional Route Table to send traffic from the application destined to SQL to the Azure Firewall.
 * A sample application (Athlete Roster) deployed as a package leveraging the MSDEPLOY extension.
 * A sample SQL DB schema with data that supports the sample application.
 Using a bacpac file.